avaspataru/SHAP-Value-Plotting-for-CRISPR-tools/README.md

 ## Main files
-  ./datasets : scripts for extracting the guide sequences (in tool specific format) from the original dataset files ./src/shapleyvals.py --tool TOOL --data DATASET : runs the SHAP analysis and produces a plot for the specified tool on the specified dataset.
+  ./datasets : scripts for extracting the guide sequences (in tool specific format) from the original dataset files

+  ./src/shapleyvals.py --tool TOOL --data DATASET : runs the SHAP analysis and produces a plot for the specified tool on the specified dataset

-  ./src/tooldata.py : interface class for the tool-specific data file in order to be ran by shapleyvals.py ./src/\*-model : contains the necessary files for running the specific tool
+  ./src/tooldata.py : interface class for the tool-specific data file in order to be ran by shapleyvals.py

+  ./src/\*-model : contains the necessary files for running the specific tool

 ## To do